hai-henry/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Rock, Paper, Scissors game in JS
+Creating a Rock Paper Scissors game for The Odin Project